Yerdna1/MCP_SQL_AI_AGENT/README.md

 *   **DML/DDL Unsupported:** The agent only supports `SELECT` queries due to intent classification and the assumed read-only nature of the MCP postgres `query` tool.
 *   **RAG GDrive Population:** Populating the RAG knowledge base from Google Drive documents is not implemented (the `populate_gdrive_kb` function is a placeholder).
 *   **Error Handling:** UI feedback for MCP connection errors, query execution errors, or graph failures could be more specific and user-friendly.
-*   **Security:** Executing LLM-generated SQL carries inherent risks.
-Robust validation, potentially human-in-the-loop confirmation, and strict database permissions for the MCP server's connection are crucial.
+*   **Security:** While a human-in-the-loop step is added, ensure the MCP server's database connection uses appropriately restricted permissions.
 *   **Docker Compose:** The provided `docker-compose.yml` needs review to ensure it correctly sets up the application *and* the required MCP servers with appropriate volumes and environment variables, passing necessary configurations.